DiiiaZoTe/Postgres-Extended/README.md

 ### Logs

 Logs are stored in the `pg_log` directory and are rotated daily with a weekly retention policy by default.
+Please refer to `custom.conf` to change this behavior.

+To view the log files, run the following command:

 ```bash
 ls -lh ${PGDATA}/pg_log
 ```

 ### PgBadger

 PgBadger is installed and configured to analyze the logs.
 View the doc to learn more: https://pgbadger.darold.net/